martinbezecny/Simple-Heart-Rate-Monitor/README.md

 ## Features
 - **BluetoothGatt**: Connects to body-worn heart rate monitors using Bluetooth Low Energy.
+- **Average Value**: Displays the average value alongside the current value.
+Average can be reset by clicking.
 - **Font Size**: Size of the font that displays heart rate can be increased or decreased using on-screen buttons.
 - **Permissions**: Automatic prompt to turn on bluetooth and location services.